 - 50 hour Field Placements each semester (1 day per week), working in classrooms alongside teachers and students.

 - We offer fall break experiences to visit schools in different contexts within regional communities, including Cincinnati (2009), Cleveland (2010), Chicago (2011), Detroit (2012), Kentucky (2013), and Michigan (2014).

 - Additionally, we offer spring break experiences to visit schools in national urban areas such as Newark, NJ, New York City, and Oklahoma City

 - Beginning in 2015, ECCO will offer a two-week summer experience to visit schools across the United States.

 2. Community-Building Programs

 ECCO also works to develop a sense of community and an understanding of the contexts from which students enter our classrooms.
 As such, we require and encourage community participation in the following ways:

 - Each member belongs to a house, which is a smaller group within ECCO to further develop relationships and provide support

-community events that are organized by ECCO members
+- Participation in community events that are organized by ECCO members

 - Leadership positions on the ECCO Executive Board